fubar2/galaxy_tf_overlay/README.md

 XML code generator.
 Otherwise it will need an experienced developer and the usual tools.

 Upload all the test data samples into a Galaxy history, ready to select on the ToolFactory form as each input field is added to the form to provide data for the test run.
-The tool cannot be built without supplying them.
+The tool *cannot only be tested and built* if they are supplied.

 The ToolFactory offers some common models for useful analysis tools and filters to use in workflows.
 Simple *filters* taking STDIN and writing to STDOUT like the tac|rev example, are easy and quick to create.